also known as: Visk (HU), Výškovo (CZ), Vishkovo (RU), Vishk (Yid)

 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Vishkovo

 and, since 1991, known as Vyshkove, in the Khustskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 In Yiddish, Vyshkove was known as Vishk.

 Other spellings/names for Vyshkove are Výškovo Nad Tisou, Výškovo, Vyškovo, Wyschkowo, Văşcova, Vyshkovo and Viskava.

-Vyshkove is located about 11 miles SE of Khust (Huszt).
+Vyshkove is located about eleven miles southeast of Khust (Huszt).